JackDaedalus/Dissertation/README.md

 ## Notebooks

-### November 2023 Back Up

 ### XAI Notebooks
 Contains the .ipynb Python Notebooks.
-At the moment each notebook creates a new model each time, then generate the XAI values on a small subset of the test data, before generating the metric scores.

-These notebooks will be updated in early 2024 so that;

- - The NN model building is done only once and stored as an input to the XAI metrics notebooks.
+The NN model building is done in the Primary Model CC Fraud NN.ipynb file.
+  - This is the first step, and stores a model in the filestructure.
+  - The credit cards fraud dataset for model building and experiments is located in this folder: CreditCard_Fraud_Dataset_25KRows_LargerSet_v1-0_July2020.csv
+  - Teh file Select_CC_Fraud_Features_v1_1.csv is used in the feature selection process.

+Each XAI method has a dedicated Notebook.
+ - The stored model is loaded and re-verified.
  - The test data is broken into 20 equal chunks for XAI scoring.
 After each data blocked is scored the values are written out to a file.
-This file is incrementally build up over time, and the end results are averaged.
-A 'mock-up' notebook of how this experiment processing will take place is included.
+This file is incrementally build up over time, and the end results are averaged (externally).

+The statistical analysis notebook is also stored in this folder (Friedman Test.ipynb)
+ - The input of the mean metric score is also located here (XAI_StatTest2_RowLables_v1.xlsx).

 ### Statistical Analysis
-A credit default dataset was used for the initial build of the experiments notebooks.
-This was done for simplicity as this dataset is relatively small but has a '0' and '1' label, in common with the primary credti card fraud dataset to be analysed in this disseration.
-A Python notebook carries out the Friedman and Wilcoxon-signed pairwise tests and produces the outputs.

-The XL file is a mock up of the final mean XAI metrics scores.
+ - Friedman Test.ipynb and XAI_StatTest2_RowLables_v1.xlsx are replicated here.